-The national cybersecurity strategy of Finland was adopted in 2013.
+The national cybersecurity strategy of Finland was adopted in 2013, with the Implementation Programme for Finland's Cyber Security Strategy for 2017-2020 published in 2017.

 The government represents the highest level of cybersecurity management and is responsible for providing political guidance and strategic guidelines for cyber security as well as for taking the required decisions regarding the resources and prerequisites to be allocated to it.